tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 In accordance with Public Law 113--76, Division B, Title V, Section 532, NASA cannot support bilateral participation, collaboration, or coordination with China or any Chinese-owned company or entity, whether funded or performed under a no-exchange-of-funds arrangement.
 See Section III(c) of the ROSES-2016 NRA for more information on these restrictions.

-The PI of a Phase-1 proposal does not need to be the same as the Phase-2 budget proposal.
-A Phase-1 PI is not required to be eligible to hold a grant at their institution as the Phase-2 PI need to be the same person.
+The PI of a Phase-1 proposal does not need to be the same as the Phase-2 PI for the budget proposal.
+A Phase-1 PI is not required to be eligible to hold a grant at their institution.
 This enables junior scientists to PI Phase-1 proposals.

 ## Target selection